Oxburgh Hall is yet another of Norfolk’s stunning stately homes.

 I was very impressed with the rooms.
 There were extremely informative notices everywhere, all the rooms on show were steeped in history and the guides in each room were very attentive (if you wanted them to be) and very knowledgeable.

-The scale of the rooms is so much smaller than other Norfolk historical houses such as Holkham Hall or Houghton Hall, but then again Oxburgh Hall wasn’t designed to be a showcase.
+The scale of the rooms are much smaller than other Norfolk historical houses such as Holkham Hall or Houghton Hall, but then again Oxburgh Hall wasn’t designed to be a showcase.
 You can imagine the owners living in these rooms (as at Sandringham too).
 The library here is stacked full of books, but gives a much cosier feel compared to the magnificent library at Houghton.

 Walking through the courtyard, you arrive at the Great Corridor to be greeted by a very friendly volunteer!